What are the top aluminum-producing countries? China’s output was the highest by far in 2021.

 Aluminum is one of the most in-demand industrial metals because it is extremely versatile.
 The silvery metal is non-toxic and lightweight, perfect for making food and beverage cans; it also has a high thermal conductivity, is corrosion resistant and can be easily cast, machined and formed.
 Aluminum is the second most malleable metal and sixth most ductile, and is non-magnetic and non-sparking.

-It is used in a huge variety of products, including cans, foils, kitchen utensils, window frames, beer kegs and aeroplane parts, as well as a host of new applications that make it an important element in the green revolution.
+It is used in a huge variety of products, including cans, foils, kitchen utensils, window frames, beer kegs and airplane parts, as well as a host of new applications that make it an important element in the green revolution.

 Because the metal is a good electrical conductor and is less costly than copper and other more expensive metals, it is often used in electricity transmission lines.
 Aluminum is also used as an alloy in steel manufacturing, mixing with stronger, less adaptable metals like copper, manganese, magnesium and silicon.
-This increases the strength of the resultant material but allows it to remain relatively light.
+This increases the strength of the resultant material, but allows it to remain relatively light.

-Mine production: 33 million MT
+Mine production: 39 million MT

 First on this list of aluminum-producing countries is China.
-The world’s leading producer was once again responsible for more than half of global aluminum output in 2018.
-It put out 33 million MT, and also consumed a considerable amount of the metal.
+The world’s leading producer was once again responsible for more than half of global aluminum output in 2021.
+It put out 39 million MT, and also consumed a considerable amount of the metal.

 Mine production: 3.7 million MT

-Mine production: 2.9 million MT
+Mine production: 3.1 million MT

 5. United Arab Emirates